toshiHTroyer/CreativeShowcase/creativeshowcase/MILESTONE_04.md

     - [Implementation ex in `/components/PortfolioHeader.js` entire file](https://github.com/nyu-csci-ua-0467-001-002-spring-2025/final-project-deployment-toshiHTroyer/blob/ceb4617c262315f3d0b7610d085360b8769647ff/creativeshowcase/src/components/PortfolioHeader.js#L9)
     - Tailwind CSS is used for all client-side layout and design across the project, implemented in all /components files and in all non-/api files under /pages.

-Optional project notes
----
-(TODO: optionall add add any other information required for using/testing the final project)

 Attributions
 ---